atharva-keny-0812/AADLtoPiCalculus/README.md

 ### Model Explanation

+This AADL model illustrates a classic Rate‑Monotonic Scheduling (RMA) system running on a single processor.
+RMA is a fixed‑priority scheduling policy where tasks with shorter periods get higher priorities an optimal priority assignment for independent periodic tasks under preemptive scheduling.

 This model captures a two‑task Rate‑Monotonic Scheduling (RMA) system executing on a single processor.
 Task1 has a period of 1000 ms and lower priority; Task2 has a period of 500 ms and higher priority.
 Both tasks autonomously release a single job at initialization, wait for dispatch from a centralized FIFO scheduler, execute for one discrete time tick (`t`), and signal completion.
 The scheduler maintains a bounded queue of length two.
 The model represents one hyperperiod—after both tasks execute once, the system reaches a quiescent termination state.

 ### AADL Code